Frequently Asked Questions

 Your room includes a computer desk with drawers, a bed (with a mattress), a chair, and a dresser.

 You should bring everything that you will need at college during the school year.
+Detailed lists are sent out with all your orientation materials!

 The University provides printable campus maps here.